 I oppose H.B.
-96 in part because it will directly impact me, as someone who enjoys our public parks and trails, directly benefitted from libraries growing up, and is part of the LGBTQIA+ community.
+96 in part because it will directly impact me, as someone I also oppose H.B.
+96 because of how it will directly impact me, as someone who enjoys our public parks and trails, directly benefitted from libraries growing up, and is part of the LGBTQIA+ community.